 Manaus or Manaós before 1939, or Lugar de Barra do Rio Negro, is the capital city of the state of Amazonas in northern Brazil.
 It is situated at the confluence of the Negro and Solimões rivers.
-With a population of more 2.0 million it is the most populous city of the Amazon rainforest.
+With a population of more than 2.0 million, it is the most populous city of the Amazon.

 It was known at the beginning of the century, as “Heart of the Amazon” and “City of the Forest”.
-Currently its main economic engine is the Industrial Pool of Manaus, the famous Free Economic Zone.
-Its manufactures include electronics, chemical products, and soap; there are distilling and ship construction industries.
+Currently, its main economic engine is the Industrial Pool of Manaus, the famous Free Economic Zone.
+Its manufacturers include electronics, chemical products, and soap; there are distilling and ship construction industries.
 Manaus also exports Brazil nuts, rubber, jute and rosewood oil.
-It has a cathedral, opera house, zoological and botanical gardens, an ecopark and regional and native peoples museums.
+It has a cathedral, opera house, zoological and botanical gardens, an eco-park and regional and native peoples museums.